Exploring Self-Attention for Crop-type Classification Explainability: Explainability Framework

-We further propose to compute the date importance for crop disambiguation with the following equation:
+We further propose to compute the overall date importance for the transformer encoder model with the following equation:

 where $N$ is the total number of field parcels in the test dataset.
-Consequently, as key dates for crop-type classification, we consider the dates with the highest importance according to this equation.
+Consequently, as key dates, we consider the dates with the highest attention averages across the agricultural parcels in the test dataset.